Noise Levels in Central West Denver, Denver, CO | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Central West Denver

 Average noise levels for Central West Denver residents, grouped by direction from the center of Central West Denver.
-Western Central West Denver carries the highest population-weighted average; Northern Central West Denver carries the lowest.
-Just 36% of residents in Northern Central West Denver live in blocks above the EPA's 55 dBA threshold, about half the share in Western Central West Denver.
+The highest population-weighted average is in southeastern Central West Denver; the lowest is in northwestern Central West Denver, where just 13% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Central West Denver